vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve list of all backups available at configured backup location.

 ### /1.0/appliance-management/backuprestore/restore
-Restoring Data from a NSX Manager Appliance Backup File
+Restoring Data from an NSX Manager Appliance Backup File
 ------

 * **post** *(secured)*: Restore data from a backup file.